On a certain day in July, the destination I chose for my photo shoot wasBitchu Matsuyama Castle in Takahashi City, Okayama Prefecture.

 With the summer weather continuing to be sunny, I thought I'd go and try to catch a "thunderstorm."

-In early July 2025, there was almost no rain in Kagawa Prefecture, making it difficult to shoot video footage.
+In early July 2025, there was hardly any rain in Kagawa Prefecture, making it difficult to shoot video footage.

 - The target is "Matsuyama Castle with thunder and a sudden shower"